cksystemsteaching/selfie/README.md

 ![Memory Layout](figures/layout.png "Memory Layout")

 First of all, memory is partitioned into two parts: *statically* allocated memory in the lower part of memory and *dynamically* allocated memory in the higher part of memory.
 By lower and higher we mean addresses with lower and higher values, respectively.
 We may also just speak of static and dynamic memory.
 The boundary between static and dynamic memory is initially marked by the *program break*.
 While the original boundary never changes, the program break may grow from lower to higher addresses during code execution.
-We therefore use something else to remember the boundary: the `gp` register where `gp` stands for *global pointer*.
+We therefore use something else to remember the original boundary: the `gp` register where `gp` stands for *global pointer*.
 To be exact, `gp` points to the lowest address of dynamic memory.
 Any address lower than that is part of static memory.

 > Compile time versus runtime, static memory versus dynamic memory

 What is static and dynamic memory?
 Static memory is used for storing information whose amount in bytes is known by the programmer at *compile time*, that is, at the time of developing and possibly compiling code which means in particular the time before actually executing any code.
 Dynamic memory is used for storing information whose amount is unknown by the programmer and instead computed by the program at *runtime*, that is, during code execution.
-While the maximum size of dynamic memory is bounded, its layout or better the use of its addresses for storing information may change during runtime.
+While the maximum amount of dynamic memory is always bounded, its layout or better the use of its addresses for storing information may change during runtime.
 In contrast, not only the size but also the layout of static memory is fixed at compile time and does not change anymore after that.

 > Code, global variables, string literals, and big integers are in static memory